The value of unstructured data to CXOs

-And so will you so do.
-So let’s dive right in.
+And soon will you do too.
+Let’s dive in.

-Unstructured data means all information that has not pre-organized in a logical, retrievable structure – this information can be moved, digested, and analysed by traditional computing processes and software.
+Unstructured data means all information that has not been pre-organised in a logical, retrievable structure – this information can be moved, digested, and analysed by traditional computing processes and software.
 It includes data in paper and many physical archival systems that governments and businesses rely upon.

 - Audio recordings

 - Text & log files